Sachin-G13/Deep-Learning-Driven-Prediction-of-Microstructure-Evolution-via-Latent-Space-Interpolation/README.md

 ---

-## Citation
+## How to cite this (under review)

-If you use this work, please cite:
+If you're referencing this manuscript in its current under-review form, please use:

 > **Sachin Gaikwad¹, Thejas Kasilingam², Owais Ahmad², Rajdip Mukherjee², & Somnath Bhowmick² (2025)**.
 > Deep Learning-Driven Prediction of Microstructure Evolution via Latent Space Interpolation.